gremlin-solutions/cloud-foundry-failure-flags-app/README.md

-# Deploying a Flask App and the Gremlin Failure Flags Sidecar on Cloud Foundry
+# Deploying a Flask App with Failure Flags Sidecar on Cloud Foundry

 ## 1. Download and Extract the Failure Flags Sidecar